SamyMgi/story2graph/README.md

 ## ✅ Current state :
 1. Detect characters and more -> **NER**
 2. Preprocessing -> **Coreference Resolution**
-3. Get each characters associated with each sentences (group of sentences for optimization)
+3. Get each characters associated to each sentences (group of sentences for optimization)

 ## 🎯 TO-DO :
 ### Main